 - the Level 3 Diploma for the Children and Young People’s Workforce to meet the requirements to work in the Children and Young People’s Workforce

-- additional extended units to assess, build and develop learners’ higher level knowledge and skills
+- additional extended units to assess, build and develop students’ higher level knowledge and skills

 - three extended assessments based on knowledge which has been gained throughout the entire learning programme.